austinsonger/GridCast/README.md

+> You will need a tool to get the m3u8 url like https://github.com/puemos/hls-downloader

 # GridCast

 GridCast is a **macOS Electron application** that allows users to play multiple M3U8 streams and MP4 files in a **dynamic 2x2 grid layout**.
 Built with **Electron.js**, **MPV**, and **HLS.js**, it provides a seamless way to load, manage, and persist playlists for multiple video streams.